Guides / The Complete Moving Plan

 Photo by Tom Caillarec / Unsplash

-The disassembly is easy.
+Taking furniture apart is easy.
 Finding the right bolt three days later is not.

 Label the pieces.